signalogic/SigSRF_SDK/iaTest_readme.md

 # iaTest Demo

-Assuming you have installed the [SigSRF SDK eval](https://github.com/signalogic/SigSRF_SDK), here are some command lines and notes for the iaTest demo.
+Assuming you have installed the [SigSRF SDK eval](https://github.com/signalogic/SigSRF_SDK), below are notes and example command lines for the iaTest demo.
 The demo has two (2) purposes:

  - show how to implement an Atom-based vision + AI server with 34 total CPU cores under 75 W

  - provide an example application, including source code, to measure OpenCV performance between Atom only and Atom + coCPU cores, with no ARM or GPU

-In addition to OpenCV, the next iteration of this demo will will include TensorFlow.
+In addition to OpenCV, the next iteration of this demo will include TensorFlow.

 # Table of Contents